 into a complex clinical discipline, subdivided into general dentistry and the

 specialty areas of practice all dentists are familiar with.
 General dentists expanded their skills and knowledge to keep up with the rapid pace of

 change.
 Patients benefited from improved methods and new treatment

 modalities.
 Modern general dentists now perform a wider variety of

 procedures, and more complex care, to their patients than was previously

 possible.
-At the same time, specialty level care has expanded and offers
+At the same time, specialty level care has expanded dramatically as well, continuing to offer

 The Role of

 Although some unusual

 general dentists (by virtue of their combined talent, special experience, and intensive